Free import of goods intended for personal use of the person concerned, family or as a gift:

 - snuff and chewing tobacco;

-Firearms and ammunition brought for personal use require a permit issued by the police authorities.
+Firearms and ammunition brought for personal use require:

-Fishing equipment, including waders and rubber boots must be accompanied by a certificate of disinfection issued by an authorized veterinary officer.
+Fishing equipment and riding clothing, including waders, rubber boots and gloves, must be accompanied by a certificate of disinfection issued by an authorized veterinary officer.

 Import of conventional medicines for personal needs during the stay is permitted, to an amount not exceeding 100 days of consumption.

 Free export of tobacco products, alcoholic beverages up to a reasonable value for personal use.

-Cats and dogs: restricted.
-Import license must be obtained prior to arrival from the Ministry of Agriculture, Arnarhvolur, Reykjavik, fax nr.: +354 5521160.
-Pets are subject to quarantine for further information contact the Ministry of Agriculture.
+Cats and dogs: Import license must be obtained prior to arrival from the Icelandic Food and Veterinary Authority (MAST).
+Pets are subject to quarantine for 4 weeks.

 Baggage is cleared at the first airport of entry in Iceland.